What options do I have for new boiler finance? We evaluate every payment strategy and also contemplate the advantages and disadvantages of each.

 Advantages of credit card

-•If you’re not able to pay off within the 0% period, the interest rate shall be considerably higher than the interest bearing finance options
+- If you’re not able to pay off within the 0% period, the interest rate shall be considerably higher after

 In addition to these methods there are a number of boiler rent schemes.
 They can be convenient for some people because a scheme can include servicing and upkeep costs for the duration.
 The downside is it may be more expensive at the end of the day.